-$40,250 to $66,500
+$ 43,000 to $ 71,750

 A. 6 Highest Salary Stipend.
-Beginning in 2022-2023, A teacher who earns the salary listed on the final line of the salary grid and meets the requirements for a raise but who does not receive a raise because the teacher is on the final line of the Salary Grid shall receive a one-time, non-recurring stipend equal to the raise received by those teachers who qualified for a raise but whose salary was not listed on the final line of the salary grid.
+Beginning in 2022-2023, a teacher who earns the salary listed on the final line of the salary grid and meets the requirements for a raise but who does not receive a raise because the teacher is on the final line of the Salary Grid shall receive a one-time, non-recurring stipend equal to the raise received by those teachers who qualified for a raise but whose salary was not listed on the final line of the salary grid.

+A.7 2024-2025 Stipend.

+Each returning teacher shall receive a stipend of one thousand two hundred-fifty dollars ($1250).

 APPENDIX B EXTRA CURRICULAR SALARY SCHEDULE